arodzUW/EEP520-FinalProject/README.md

 Usage
 ---

 In this video game you will attempt to escape prison!
 You (the round object) are a prisioner on the run.
 It is your job to make it to the end of the maze before the Commisioner (red-suqared automated robot), who has found that you escaped, puts the prison on lockdown and you'll spent a lifetime sentence.
 Beware, however, the prison is full of monitoring, yet crooked, guards (blue-squared automated robots).
 They can tolerate seeing you running around, but they won't tolerate you touching them.
 Touch them, and you're back in jail where you started!
 Think you got what it takes?
 Beat the Commisioner, beat the guards...
 Oh!... and don't let yourself get caught by the cameras (brown-triangles in map)!
 Touch a camera, and the non-crooked guard who's vigilant will bring you back to where you started.
+Once completed you complete the maze (if you do), wait for the commisioner to put the prison on lockdown.
+This alerts all guards to focus on the inside leaving you the chance to escape.
 Could you make it, or will you stay in jail forever? <br />

 To run the game / simulation: in the terminal, within the `EEP520-FinalProject` directory run: <br />
 ```bash